 - Moisten your sinus cavities.
 Drape a towel over your head as you breathe in the vapor from a bowl of hot water.
 Keep the vapor directed toward your face.
 Or take a hot shower, breathing in the warm, moist air.
 This will help ease pain and help mucus drain.

-No alternative therapies have been proved to ease the symptoms of acute sinusitis, but products containing certain combinations of herbs may help.
-These combination therapies, sold under brand names such as Sinupret and SinuGuard, contain cowslip, gentian root, elderflower, verbena and sorrel.
+No alternative therapies have been proved to ease the symptoms of acute sinusitis.
+It's been suggested that products containing certain combinations of herbs may be of some help.
+These combination therapies contain cowslip, gentian root, elderflower, verbena and sorrel.

 When you see your doctor, expect a thorough examination of your sinuses.
 Here's information to help you get ready for your appointment.